SPRING 2024 SEASON

-World Bank-IMF Chorus started a new season in Fall 2023.
+World Bank-IMF Chorus will start a new Spring 2024 season on February 7.

 If you like to sing and want to join us, you are cordially invited to a weekly dose of beautiful music and friendship.